schmettow/New_Stats/Production/Classic_linear_models.md

-Table: (\#tab:99-seconds-2)MCMC posterior with 4000 samples of 2 parameters in 1 model(s)
+Table: (\#tab:sec99-30a)MCMC posterior with 4000 samples of 2 parameters in 1 model(s)

 |model |parameter   |type  |fixef     | count|
 |:-----|:-----------|:-----|:---------|-----:|
 |M_1   |Intercept   |fixef |Intercept |     1|
 |M_1   |sigma_resid |disp  |          |      |

 The most important benefit of posterior extraction with Bayr is that parameters are classified.
-Note how the two parameters `Intercept` and `sigma` are assigned different parameter types: fixed effect (which is a coefficient) and dispersion.
-This classification allows us to filter by type of parameter and produce CLU tables, such as Table \@ref(tab:sec99-31)
+Note how the two parameters `Intercept` and `sigma` are assigned different parameter types: fixed effect (which is a population-level coefficient) and dispersion.
+This classification allows us to filter by type of parameter and produce CLU tables, such as Table \@ref(tab:sec99-31).

 <!-- #120 -->